Ruth Asawa

-Ruth Aiko Asawa (浅和 愛子, January 24, 1926 – August 5, 2013) was an American modernist artist known primarily for her abstract looped-wire sculptures inspired by natural and organic forms.
-In addition to her three-dimensional work, Asawa created an extensive body of works on paper, including abstract and figurative drawings and prints influenced by nature, particularly flowers and plants, and her immediate surroundings.
+Ruth Aiko Asawa (浅和 愛子, Asawa Aiko) was an American modernist artist primarily known for her abstract looped-wire sculptures inspired by natural and organic forms.
+In addition to her three-dimensional work, Asawa created figurative and abstract drawings and prints influenced by nature, particularly flowers and plants.

-Born in Norwalk, California in 1926, Asawa was the fourth of seven children born to Japanese immigrants.
-She grew up on a truck farm.
-In 1942, her family was separated when they were sent to different Japanese internment camps as a result of isolation policies for Japanese-Americans mandated by the U.S. government during World War II.
-At Rohwer War Relocation Center in Arkansas, Asawa learned drawing from illustrators interned at the camp.
-In 1943, she was able to leave the camp to attend Milwaukee State Teachers College, where she hoped to become a teacher but was unable to complete her studies because her Japanese ancestry prevented her from obtaining a teaching position in Wisconsin.
+Born in Norwalk, California in 1926 to Japanese immigrant parents, Asawa was the fourth of seven children and grew up on a truck farm.
+In 1942, her family was sent to different Japanese internment camps as a result of U.S. isolation policies during World War II.
+At the Rohwer War Relocation Center, Asawa learned to draw from animators who previously worked at Walt Disney Studios interned there.
+In 1943, she was able to leave the camp to attend Milwaukee State Teachers College on scholarship.
+Hoping to become a teacher, Asawa was ultimately unable to, as her Japanese ancestry prevented her from obtaining a teaching position in Wisconsin.